 Subdivision (d) provides that the courts will develop and adopt a personnel plan.
 The section parallels Rule 205(11).
-Decisions on the appropriate personnel system and related labor relations matters can only be made after comprehensive study and with input from all affected entities.
-See also Section 69503 (AB 1110).

 Subdivision (e) provides for local rule adoption.
 As under current practice, the Judicial Council will determine which procedural issues shall be addressed by local rule and which by statewide rule.